itssamuelrowe/zen-website/content/docs/functions.md

 +++
 title = "Functions"
-chapter = true
 weight = 10
 +++

-### Chapter 10
-# Functions
+You will learn how to create your own functions, invoking functions, accepting parameters, and returning values.

-In Zen all programs are built with classes, which means there is at least one class.
+In Zen, all your programs are built with classes, which means there is at least one class.
 Further, every program must have at least one function, the `main()` function.
 That is it.
 Beyond that, you do not need to create other functions.
 But, without functions, often your code will contain a lot of duplicate instructions.

-In this chapter, you will learn how to create your own functions, invoking functions, accepting parameters, and finally returning values from functions.

-+++
-title = "What is a Function?"
-weight = 1
-+++

 A function is a block of statements.
 You can give it a name.
 When a function is declared inside a class, it defines an object's behavior, basically whatever an